junaida-showkat/next-boilerplate--Automation/README.md

 ---
 ## **Author**
 Created by: Junaida Showkat

-Contact: junaidahShowkat@gmail.com
+Contact : junaidahShowkat@gmail.com

 ---
 ## **Contributing**
 Feel free to fork the repository, create issues, and submit pull requests.
 Contributions are welcome!